You might read headlines and articles that say we will run out of a particular mined resource within the next few decades.

 Summary – Why We Might Not Run Out Of Mined Resources

-- Some of the main factors to consider when figuring out why we may not run out of mined resources are ….
+Some of the main factors to consider when figuring out why we may not run out of mined resources are ….

-- New technology could be developed that makes currently unrecoverable reserves recoverable at a feasible economic cost
+New mining and extraction technology could be developed that makes currently unrecoverable reserves recoverable at a feasible economic cost

-- Nickel and cobalt are examples of resources we may have a significant supply of that we are often told on the contrary that these resources may be starting to become scarce
+Nickel and cobalt are two more examples of resources we may have a significant supply of that we are often told on the contrary that these resources may be starting to become scarce

-- But, overall, it’s still wise practice to try to use mined resources in a sustainable way and pay attention to how much of a supply we still have left
+But, overall, it’s still wise to try to use mined resources in a sustainable way and pay attention to how much of a supply we still have left

 Why We Might Not Run Out Of Resources Like Metals, Minerals & Other Mined Resources Anytime Soon